Hawthorne Nights

-Hawthorne Nights is an album by saxophonist Zoot Sims recorded in 1976 and released by the Pablo label the following year.
+Hawthorne Nights is an album by saxophonist Zoot Sims, recorded in 1976 and released by the Pablo label the following year.

 Reception

-AllMusic reviewer Scott Yanow stated "not a quartet outing but an opportunity for his tenor to be showcased while joined by a nine-piece group that includes six horns (three reeds among them).
-Bill Holman's inventive arrangements are a large part as to why the date is successful but Sims's playing on the five standards, two Holman pieces and his own "Dark Cloud" should not be overlooked.
-Fortunately there is also some solo space saved for the talented sidemen ...
+AllMusic reviewer Scott Yanow stated that "not a quartet outing but an opportunity for his tenor to be showcased while joined by a nine-piece group that includes six horns (three reeds among them).
+Bill Holman's inventive arrangements are a large part as to why the date is successful but Sims's playing on the five standards, two Holman pieces and his own 'Dark Cloud' should not be overlooked.
+Fortunately there is also some solo space saved for the talented sidemen...
 A well-rounded set of swinging jazz".